techtile-by-dramco/wpt-signals-for-initial-access/README.md

-# Reindeer experiments 🧪
+# Experiments 🧪

-▶️ These experiments are conducted for the european Reindeer project.
+▶️ These experiments are conducted for the european Reindeer project and submitted to the *3rd Edition of the International Conference on 6G Networking*.
 The main objective here is to find out how much energy is available in the Techtile space at initial access for a certain energy neutral device.
-A subset of tiles is taken to perform the measurements.
+A subset of tiles (only the ceiling ones) is taken to perform the measurements.
 Three techniques to provide the energy during the initial access phase are compared.

 ## Transmitter side

 ### 1️⃣ Equipment
 - Techtile base infrastructure N tile with RPI + USRP + PSU
 - Max.
-280 path antennas (917 MHz) can be used for these measurements.
+280 path antennas (917 MHz, bandwidth 20 MHz) can be used for these measurements.
 - PPS and 10 MHz required for these measurements.

 ### 2️⃣ Controlling Techtile transmitters (non coherent)